FijianRocket/Optimized-Paper-Config/README.md

 ## Configuration

 Some of the items changed in this config can cause minor issues for the sake of performance which you may want to avoid.
+This config section only contains items which I have changedt

 - **Default:** Values set by default.
 - **Optimized:** Values changed in this config for optimization purposes.